IntelPython/dpctl/README.md

 source ${ONEAPI_ROOT}/compiler/latest/env/vars.sh
 ```

-When dpCtl is installed via conda package
+When dpctl is installed via conda package
 then it uses DPC++ runtime from `dpcpp_cpp_rt` package
 and it is not necessary to activate oneAPI DPC++ compiler environment.